aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-document/work-with-document-properties/_index.md

 title: Work with Document Properties in Python
 articleTitle: Work with Document Properties
 linktitle: Work with Document Properties
-description: "Aspose.Words for Python via .NET allows storing some useful information about your document, such as API and Version Number or Authorized Date, in built-in or custom document properties."
+description: "Aspose.Words for Python allows storing some useful information about your document, such as API and Version Number or Authorized Date, in built-in or custom document properties."
 type: docs
 weight: 20
 url: /python-net/work-with-document-properties/